ROZALIYA0206/whitepaper/README.md

 }

-//on daily basis mon-friday we want to update the ticker price in the contrct
+//on daily basis mon-friday we want to update the ticker price in the contract
 ````

 # Decentralized Applications